NyteshadeXT/PF2e-Core-Vault/3-Rules/Journals/PF2e Journals/GM Screen/Victory Points.md

 ## Setting Your Scale

 The number of points it takes to reach a goal will greatly affect how your subsystem feels during play.
 If you want the subsystem to be used for a single scene, such as one negotiation with a powerful NPC, set the number lower than if it's meant to take up most or all of a game session.
 The Table 3-1 (page 150) suggests possible values for your Victory Point scale.
-The “adventure-wide” scale is for subsystems that are part of a larger narrative, granting Victory Points when the PCs overcome entire encounters or dungeons, rather than as an encounter unfolds.
+The "adventure-wide" scale is for subsystems that are part of a larger narrative, granting Victory Points when the PCs overcome entire encounters or dungeons, rather than as an encounter unfolds.

 This larger scale is intended for subsystems that take a lot of the party's focus.
 A subsystem that runs in the background during an adventure should use a smaller scale.
-This is usually the “adventure-wide, sideline” value.
+This is usually the "adventure-wide, sideline" value.
 It could be even lower, such as if you have a dungeon-based adventure including several opportunities to interact with a kobold tribe to get some small benefits.
 Though they appear throughout the adventure, you would use a lower value because attaining the VP is a minor part of the story.
 In fact, you might choose not to use a VP subsystem at all.

 The table also lists numbers for one or more thresholds.
 These are the point values at which the PCs get a partial benefit (or, for a diminishing subsystem, take a drawback).
 You should grant partial benefits when the PCs reach a certain threshold or introduce twists to the subsystem to ensure they continue to feel engaged and rewarded over time.

 **Table: Victory Point Scales**

 | **Duration of Challenge** | **VP End Point** | **VP Thresholds** |
 | --- | --- | --- |
 | Quick encounter | 3-5 | \- |